FOXAC1D/War-Stories/README.md

-# War-Stories
+# War Stories
-A collection of Cyber War Stories
+This repo contains a collection of Write-ups and War Stories.

+Got any?
+Send us a Pull request!